Illustration style

 Be colorful

-Make use of colour, but don‘t lose sight of your message.
-HARTMANN Dark Blue and Bright Blue are always present in any scene, however little.
+Make use of color, but don‘t lose sight of your message.
+HARTMANN Dark Blue and Bright Blue are always present in any scene, however small.
 Ensure sufficient contrast between fore- and background.
-While white is the preferred colour for backgrounds, a light grey also works well.
+While white is the preferred color for backgrounds, Light Gray also works well.

 Illustration of a doctor examining a patient.